-Do you favor an activist board, one willing to go beyond it’s basic job description or one that simply ‘fills in the boxes’?
+Do you favor an activist board, one willing to go beyond it’s basic job description or one that wants to stick to the job description?
 This election will give you an opportunity to answer that.

 Today’s PDN story.